By Ashok Prasad, Founder, Niyyam

 Published: March 2026

-When you start investing through SIP, one question naturally comes to mind:
+When you start investing through a Systematic Investment Plan (SIP), one question naturally comes to mind:

 How much money will my investment grow into?